Senior Departmental Research Lecturer in Social Data Science

 Work on inequalities in life expectancy across the very long run (the 'Legacy of Longevity');

-A library to incorporate model selection and influence analysis uncertainty and robustness pipelines;
+A library to incorporate model selection, averaging and influence analysis into robustness pipelines;

 Full list of publications Google Scholar, and more information on his academic homepage.